lbryio/lbry.tech/documents/glossary.md

 ### Transaction Fee

-Also known as "miners' fee", an amount that an author of transaction pays to a miner who will include the transaction in a block.
-The fee is expressed as difference between the sum of all *input* amounts and a sum of all *output* amounts.
+Also known as "miners' fee", an amount that an author of a transaction pays to a miner who will include the transaction in a block.
+The fee is expressed as the difference between the sum of all *input* amounts and the sum of all *output* amounts.
 Unlike traditional payment systems, miners do not explicitly require fees and most miners allow free transactions.
-All miners are competing between each other for the fees and all transactions are competing for a place in a block.
+All miners are competing with each other for the fees and all transactions are competing for a place in a block.
 There are soft rules encoded in most clients that define minimum fees per kilobyte to relay or mine a transaction (mostly to prevent *DoS* and *spam*).
 Typically, the fee affects the priority of a transaction.

 ### Transaction Input

 A part of a transaction that contains a reference to a previous transaction's *output* and a *script* that can prove ownership of that output.
-The script usually contains a *signature* and thus called *scriptSig*.
+The script usually contains a *signature*, which is called a *scriptSig*.
 Inputs spend previous outputs completely.
-So if one needs to pay only a portion of some previous output, the transaction should include extra *change* output that sends the remaining portion back to its owner (on the same or different address). *Coinbase* transactions contain only one input with a zeroed reference to a previous transaction and an arbitrary data in place of script.
+So if one needs to pay only a portion of some previous output, the transaction should include extra *change* output that sends the remaining portion back to its owner (on the same or different address). *Coinbase* transactions contain only one input with a zeroed reference to a previous transaction and arbitrary data in place of script.

 ### Transaction Output